ztzhang/GoProWifiCommand/README.md

 I also worte a wificontroller and camera controller module in python, but only work under windows.
 It is designed to control multiple gopro cam(16 in my case) simutaneously using extra wifi interfaces.
 I also had a GUI for that, if you need those code, please contact me: gatzbutnotgreat at gmail dot com.

 #Reference:
++ Thank for the contribution from @kyleinprogress, changing submode now works.
-https://github.com/KonradIT/goprowifihack: KonradIT's version seems a bit outdated.
++ https://github.com/KonradIT/goprowifihack: KonradIT's version seems a bit outdated.
 Different urls are used to control the same property in diffrenet modes, ie, Video, Photo, Multi-Shot.